Jump to main content

 - Use the blue button to keep the doors open for longer.
 This gives wheelchair users and passengers with prams/pushchairs or a lot of luggage a bit more time to disembark.

-- Green button marked “STOP”: When you press this, the doors will automatically open at the next stop. - When the doors can be opened, a green light comes on above the door.
+• When the doors can be opened, a green light comes on above the door.
 Before the doors close, there is a loud audio signal, and the light above the door turns red.

-- There are no waste baskets on board, so we recommend passengers use the waste baskets available at every stop.
+• There are no waste baskets on board, so we recommend passengers use the waste baskets available at every stop.

-- All carriages and stops have video monitoring.
+• All carriages and stops have video monitoring.

 Safety alongside the light rail